RF-4C Phantom II

 - January 15, 2022

-The Nebraska ANG flew the RF-4C from 1971-1993.
-It went through four different paint schemes, but the one I recall most clearly was the iconic wrap-around Southeast Asia (SEA) camouflage pattern used from the mid-1970s through the early 1980s.
+Personal Interest: The Nebraska ANG flew the RF-4C from 1971-1993.
+Over that timeframe it used four different paint schemes, but the one I recall most clearly was the iconic wrap-around Southeast Asia (SEA) camouflage pattern used from the mid-1970s through the early 1980s.
 I clearly remember looking up at the camouflage-painted underside of a RF-4C roaring directly over me at what could not have been more than 100 feet above ground, a memory that lasts to this day.
 I can even recall the smell of the black jet exhaust rolling off the ground!
 This awe-inspiring event made the F-4 my favorite aircraft.
 Capable of Mach 2+ speed, the RF-4C was known for creating "speed is life" sonic booms throughout the area.
-I was actually disappointed when supersonic flights were discontinued in the early 1980s, due to ranchers in my area complaining of cattle stampedes, broken windows and cracked plaster walls.
+I was disappointed when supersonic flights were discontinued in the early 1980s in response to ranchers complaining of cattle stampedes, broken windows and cracked plaster walls.

 Projekt-tár